 – The plant-soil-ecosystem continuum: specifically seeking the mechanisms and ecological theories by which the dual relationship between soil microorganisms (microbial ecology) and biogeochemical cycles (ecosystem ecology) is established.
-I would like to found causal relationships between different types of soil microbial diversity/structure (alpha, structural, functional, phylogenetic, and of co-occurrence networks) and biogeochemical cycles/processes (carbon, nitrogen, phosphorous, soil formation, etc.).
-For example, for my doctoral thesis I studied the geological (ecosystem age), biogeochemical (nutrient dynamics), and soil fungal community factors (mycorrhizal types, and its different diversity measurements) that affect the process of biogenic weathering of the parent material of temperate rainforests in southern Chile.
+I would like to find causal relationships between different types of soil microbial diversity/structure (alpha, structural, functional, phylogenetic, and co-occurrence networks) and biogeochemical cycles/processes (carbon, nitrogen, phosphorous, soil formation, etc.).
+For example, for my doctoral thesis, I studied the geological (ecosystem age), biogeochemical (nutrient dynamics), and soil fungal community factors (mycorrhizal types, and their different diversity measurements) that affect the process of biogenic weathering of the parent material of temperate rainforests in southern Chile.
 Soil biogenic weathering is the process by which rocks are degraded by soil biota up to reaching the molecular level.
-I am also interested on how plant-related factors and traits, affect and are affected by microbial and ecosystem factors.
-For example, I would like to understand how the mycorrhizal types of the dominant vegetation affects soil biodiversity and functions.
+I am also interested in how plant-related factors and traits, affect and are affected by microbial and ecosystem factors.
+For example, I would like to understand how the mycorrhizal types of the dominant vegetation affect soil biodiversity and functions.

-– Soil fungal ecology: understanding how geological/historic (biodiversity refugia, disturbance regimes), biogeochemical (nutrient dynamics), and biotic (associated plant community, interactions between fungal guilds and rhizosphere) affects the alpha, structural, functional, phylogenetic, and network diversity of soil fungal communities.
-Regarding soil fungi, I have studied their biodiversity, ecosystem functions, and applications in areas as agronomy and ecological restoration.
-I use modern metagenomic, bioinformatic, and statistical tools on this area of research.
+– Soil fungal ecology: understanding how geological/historic (biodiversity refugia, disturbance regimes), biogeochemical (nutrient dynamics), and biotic (associated plant community, interactions between fungal guilds and rhizosphere) affect the alpha, structural, functional, phylogenetic, and network diversity of soil fungal communities.
+Regarding soil fungi, I have studied their biodiversity, ecosystem functions, and applications in areas such as agronomy and ecological restoration.
+I use modern metagenomic, bioinformatic, and statistical tools in this area of research.

-I also am interested on other research areas, as:
+I also am interested in other research areas, such as:

 – Crops/weeds dynamics: mainly studying the effects of density, sowing spatial pattern, and genetic variability on cereal productivity and on their inter-specific competition with weeds.